Mgineer117/Meta-CPO/README.md

 ```

 In the code, we have already implemented testing domains within the safety_gymnasium folder specifically for the ```Button``` and ```Circle``` tasks to evaluate adaptive performance.
-If one wishes to evaluate and replicate in different environmental settings, they will need to implement their own custom environments and refer to the details in the 'Custom Environment' section below.
+If one wishes to evaluate and replicate in different environmental settings, they will need to implement their own custom environments and refer to the details in the **Custom Environment** section below.
 To conduct experiments, choose any desired agent and set the environment as either ```Safety[Agent]Stcircle``` or ```Safety[Agent]Stbutton``` by specifying the env_name in utils/apr_parse.py.
 Then, execute the following command:

 ```
 python3 main.py